Private Internet Access remains one of the best VPNs out there, in this overly-competitive industry.

 - 30 days refund policy vs. 7 days in the past

-- Better speed and stability, mostly because of WireGuard integration
+- Better speed and stability, mostly because of WireGuard integration and server upgrades

 - Recently acquired by a technology company with a shady background